ricas28/Portofolio/README.md

 ## Projects
 ### **Tic-Tac-Toe game with miniMax algorithm**
 #### **Description:**
-This project implements the classic game of Tic-Tac-Toe where the user can play against other player or a computer.
+This project implements the classic game of Tic-Tac-Toe where the user can play against another player or a computer.
 The computer uses the miniMax algorithm to make the most optimal plays on a current game state.
 This project was made as my starting point in taking interest on logic and AI!

 #### **Features**
-- **Game Modes:** Play against other player or a computer.
+- **Game Modes:** Play against another player or a computer.
 Computer Vs Computer mode was also implemented.
 - **Artifical Intelligence:** The computer uses the miniMax algorithm to make the most optimal plays.
 - **Simple interface:** The program runs on a terminal console, having a simple and easy to read interface.
 - **Tecnologys:** Project made on the C language using libraries (besisdes the usual ones) such as <math.h>, <time.h>, <unistd.h> and <ctype.h>.